danelh/collocations/info.md

 bad lemmas: "at" / "t" etc.

+persus. not like the suggestions.

+not large enough of corpus.

 ## Lemmatization
 os - might be both bone and mounth gero1 and gero - not sure why this split